Cardboard: Recycling

 Most types of cardboard are recyclable.
 Boards that are laminates, wax coated, or treated for wet-strength are often more difficult to recycle.
 Clean cardboard (i.e., cardboard that has not been subject to chemical coatings) "is usually worth recovering, although often the difference between the value it realizes and the cost of recovery is marginal".
 Cardboard can be recycled for industrial or domestic use.
 For example, cardboard may be composted or shredded for animal bedding.

 History

-The material had been first made in France, in 1751, by a pupil of Réaumur, and was used to reinforce playing cards.

-The term cardboard has been used since at least 1848, when Anne Brontë mentioned it in her novel, The Tenant of Wildfell Hall.
+The term cardboard has been used since at least 1848, when Anne Brontë mentioned it in her novel The Tenant of Wildfell Hall.
 The Kellogg brothers first used paperboard cartons to hold their flaked corn cereal, and later, when they began marketing it to the general public, a heat-sealed bag of wax paper was wrapped around the outside of the box and printed with their brand name.
 This development marked the origin of the cereal box, though in modern times the sealed bag is plastic and is kept inside the box.
 The Kieckhefer Container Company, run by John W. Kieckhefer, was another early American packaging industry pioneer.
 It excelled in the use of fiber shipping containers, particularly the paper milk carton.